pvdrz/pijama/notes.md

 └────────────┴───────────────┴────────────────┘
 ```

-Now we can try to reconstruct each part of the instruction the instruction:
+Now we can try to reconstruct each part of the instruction:

 The `REX` prefix is composed of three bits `W`, `R`, `B` and is written as a
 single byte with the following binary format `0b0100WR0B`.
 From the `Opcode`